sam-timmins/smarticus-quizzes/README.md

 The site owners name and logo continue with the rest of the screens and is pronounced and clear at the top of the page.

 The text feedback uses the username to personalise the final message and also adds in the category that was last attempted.
-There are three different messages to the user depending on the results, these are shown below.
+There are nine different messages to the user depending on the results and which difficulty level they  are playing under.
+Here are an example of some of the screns.

-* Less than 4 out of 10
+* Less than 5 out of 10

 ![Results Screen, low score](wireframes/results-screen-low-score.jpg)
 \
 &nbsp;

-* Greater than or equal to 4 out of 10
+* Greater than or equal to 5 out of 10

 ![Results Screen, medium score](wireframes/results-screen-medium-score.jpg)
 \
 &nbsp;

-* Greater than or equal to 7 out of 10
+* Greater than or equal to 8 out of 10

 ![Results Screen, high score](wireframes/results-screen-high-score.jpg)
 \